Skip To Main Content

 Two centuries ago, Elizabeth Ann Seton and a small band of Sisters moved into the Stone House in St. Joseph Valley, Emmitsburg, Maryland, to formally establish the Sisters of Charity of St. Joseph's.

 Seven months later, on Feb.
-22, 1810, the Sisters welcomed three Emmitsburg girls to their newly built school, St. Joseph Free School for Girls.
+22, 1810, the Sisters welcomed three Emmitsburg girls to their newly built school, St. Joseph School.

-The school quickly evolved into St. Joseph's Academy and Free School.
+The school later evolved into St. Joseph's Academy.
 Mother Seton accepted girls whose wealthy families wished their daughters to be educated in a strong Catholic environment.

 Thus was planted the seed that has grown to maturity as the Seton Legacy of Catholic Education.
 Welcoming all students regardless of ability to pay became a distinctive characteristic of the Seton Legacy.

-As a pioneer in Catholic education, St. Joseph's Academy and Free School continued to grow, becoming the cradle of Catholic education for the nation.
+As a pioneer in Catholic education, St. Joseph School continued to grow, becoming the cradle of Catholic education for the nation.